-An authentic Greek chicken marinade flavors boneless chicken thighs before they are cooked on the grill or in a grilling pan.
+An authentic Greek chicken marinade flavors boneless grilled chicken thighs.
 Then they are unapologetically smothered with ladolemono sauce.

 This is a very easy marinade recipe from the North of Greece.
 It is primarily used for chicken or pork souvlaki skewers and works just as well when simply grilling boneless skinless chicken thighs.
 We routinely use it when we are after simple Greek taste notes.
 Even mushrooms marinated in it and then oven roasted or grilled turn out great.